- Overview of the Coventry Ansteys

 - Ann Anstey (b 1839 died 1849);

 - Thomas Anstey (b 1841, mentioned in his father’s 1869 will as being a “banker’s clerk“.
+He was a “bankers clerk” when he was executor to the will of Charles Anstey in 1872.
 Thomas married Lucy Annie Docker in Coventry in 1874.
 In the 1881 Census they were living in Coventry, Thomas was a bank cashier.
 Thomas died in 1882, they appear to have had no children.
 Executors of Thomas Anstey‘s will were Lucy Annie Anstey (his widow) and “Joseph Anstey draper uncle“.
-His widow Lucy Annie Anstey was still living in Coventry in the 1911 Census, she died in 1937 – see below for details of Thomas‘s gravestone);
+His widow Lucy Annie Anstey was still living in Coventry, at 24 Priory Street, in the 1911 Census, she died in 1937 – see below for details of Thomas‘s gravestone);

 - John Anstey (b 1842, died an infant);